 Please refer to the SAI and Application form for the instructions.

-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+The policy regarding reissue of repurchased units, including the maximum extent. the manner of reissue, the (the entity scheme or the AMC) involved in the same.

-The policy regarding Units once redeemed will be extinguished and will not be reissued.
+Units once redeemed will be extinguished and will not be reissued.